dottxt-ai/outlines/docs/source/reference/multimodel.rst

    generate = models.image_generation.openai("dall-e")

-HuggingFace
+Hugging Face
 -----------

-Outlines can call models from HuggingFace's `transformers` and `diffusers` libraries.
+Outlines can call models from Hugging Face's `transformers` and `diffusers` libraries.
 The models are then run locally.

 .. code::